Zaki-1052/GPTPortal/README.md

 - **Configuration**:
 - Find the `.env.example` file in the `GPTPortal` folder.
 Rename it to `.env`.
 This is where you'll put sensitive settings, like your OpenAI key.
 - Open this `.env` file in a text editor and follow the format shown in the file to fill in your **OpenAI API Key** and **Login Credentials** (*Username and Password*).
   - Be sure to fill out the **HTTP Authentication** shown in the environment example as well, where you can simply make up your credentials for signing into the port.
-This information cannot be accessed over the internet and runs localy on your machine.
+This information cannot be accessed over the internet and runs locally on your machine.

 #### 5. **Obtaining an OpenAI API Key**